-As a department, our goal is to nurture a love of both language and literature.
+Our goal is to nurture a love of both language and literature.
 We work hard to develop students’ ability to communicate successfully, encouraging them to extend the range of their own language in terms of style, vocabulary, structure and form, and providing them with the tools to become engaging and imaginative writers.
-We provide opportunities to explore literature, whether it be contemporary authors or writers from the literary heritage.
+We provide opportunities to explore literature, whether contemporary authors or writers from the literary heritage.

 We use a thematic approach in Key Stage 3.
 Over the two years, students read a variety of texts: biography, autobiography, newspapers reports, blogs and reviews, both fiction and non-fiction.
 Students also develop their writing skills as they learn how to adapt their writing for different purposes and audiences.
 In addition there is a focus on speaking and listening in order to help students become confident and effective communicators.